jhnj/johanjern.com/posts/working-at-pipe.md

 lone employee to speak up - no-one wants to feel like they're being a nuisance.

 Avoiding these types of situations requires an explicit commitment from the team to accommodate everyone.
-At Pipe this has worked well for me thus far, I haven't felt like I've been left out just because I'm in Helsinki.
+At Pipe this has worked well for me thus far; I haven't felt like I've been left out just because I'm in Helsinki.
 Sometimes I've even felt like I've had to remind the team that some meetings in the evenings are okay (due to covid I haven't been going out much so my evenings